Dean Harriss

 Dean Andrew Harriss (born 18 June 1981) is an Australian politician.
 At a May 2022 by-election, he was elected to the Tasmanian Legislative Council as the independent member for Huon, following the resignation of Labor-turned-independent MLC Bastian Seidel.

 Harriss is the son of former Huon MLC Paul Harriss.

+He was defeated at the 2026 Tasmanian Legislative Council periodic election by independent Clare Glade-Wright.